lupyuen/nuttx-star64/README.md

 TODO: Do we really need I2C for testing HDMI?

+# Poking the Star64 JH7110 Display Controller with U-Boot Bootloader

+In the olden days we would `peek` and `poke` the Display Controller, to see weird and wonderful displays.

+Today (46 years later), we'll do it with Star64 JH7110 Display Controller and a modern tool: U-Boot Bootloader!

+(Spoiler: No weird and wonderful displays for today!)

+TODO

 # PineTab-V Factory Test Code

 The PineTab-V ships with [Factory Test Code](https://wiki.pine64.org/wiki/PineTab-V_Releases#Factory_releases).